-3. encroachment.
-Imagine that you've just spent thousands of dollars opening your own GasMart station, when another GasMart station opens across the street.
+3. Encroachment.
+Imagine that you've just spent thousands of dollars opening your own GasMart station when another GasMart station opens across the street.
 There goes half your customer base.
 This type of thing happens to franchisees all the time, as nearly every franchisor reserves the right to operate anywhere they want.

 5. Limited independence.
 When you buy a franchise, you're not just buying the right to use the franchisor's name, you're buying its business plan as well.
-Most franchisors impose price, appearance, and design standards, limiting the ways you can operate the franchise.
+Most franchisors impose price, appearance, and design standards—limiting the ways you can operate the franchise.
 While these standards can help promote uniformity, they can also stifle your creativity and ability to cater to local tastes or needs.

 6. Royalty payments.
 Most franchisees must make royalty payments to the franchisor each month based on a percentage of sales, eating into the franchisee's net profits.

 7. Inflated pricing on supplies.
 In many cases, the franchisor can designate your franchise's supplier of goods and services.
 They argue that this is to maintain quality control, but almost all franchisors receive kickbacks from the vendors.
-By not allowing you to shop around, you're forced to pay higher prices on supplies.
+By not allowing you to shop around, you're forced to pay higher prices for supplies.

 9. Advertising fees.
 Many franchisees are obligated to make regular contributions to the franchisor's advertising fund.
 But will they use the money to advertise your franchise?
 Quite possibly not!
 Franchisors maintain broad discretion over how to administer the advertising fund.
-In a case against Meineke Discount Muffler Shops, for example, it was discovered that Meineke was using the advertising fund for costs wholly separate from advertising, yet the court ruled in Meineke's favor, saying that the franchisor has no fiduciary duty to its franchisees.
+In a case against Meineke Discount Muffler Shops, for example, it was discovered that Meineke was using the advertising fund for costs wholly separate from advertising.
+Yet, the court ruled in Meineke's favor, saying that the franchisor has no fiduciary duty to its franchisees.

-For detailed information on all aspects of franchises, see Legal Guide for Starting & Running a Small Business, by Fred S. Steingold (Nolo).
+If you're interested in learning more about franchises and business in general, check out Legal Guide for Starting & Running a Small Business, by Fred S. Steingold (Nolo).